 \subsection{Minkowski Geometry}

-Our results also have implications for the Holmes-Thompson surface area in Minkowski geometry.
-Consider the Minkowski geometry induced by a convex body $K$ in $\RE^d$ containing the origin in its interior, and let $\mu_K(\cdot)$ denote the associated (possibly asymmetric) norm.
-We denote the surface area of $G$ in the Minkowski space with unit ball $K$ by $\areaMink[K](G)$.
-Recall that the Holmes-Thompson surface area element in a Minkowski space is defined analogously to the Funk and Hilbert cases, using the polar of the local unit ball.
-In the Minkowski setting, the unit ball is translation-invariant, that is, for every $x$, the local ball is $K+x$.
+Our results also have implications for the Holmes--Thompson surface area in Minkowski geometry.
+Consider the Minkowski geometry induced by a convex body $K$ in $\RE^d$ containing the origin in its interior, and let $\|\cdot\|_K$ denote the associated Minkowski functional (or gauge).
+We denote the corresponding Holmes--Thompson surface area of $G$ by $\areaMink[K](G)$.
+Recall that the Holmes--Thompson surface area element in the Minkowski geometry induced by $K$ is defined analogously to the Funk and Hilbert cases, using the polar of the local unit ball.
+In the Minkowski setting, the unit ball is translation-invariant, that is, for every $x$, the local ball is the translate $x+K$.
 Its polar with respect to the local center is simply $\polar{K}$.
-Thus, the Holmes-Thompson surface area element is translation-invariant.
+Thus, the Holmes--Thompson surface area element is translation-invariant.
 For any $x \in \bd G$, let $T_x$ denote the tangent hyperplane at $x$.
 (We may ignore the set of measure zero where $T_x$ is not unique.)
-Recalling that $\orthproj{\polar{K}}{T_x}$ denotes the orthogonal projection of $\polar{K}$ onto $T_x$, the Minkowski Holmes-Thompson surface area element is
+Recalling that $\orthproj{\polar{K}}{T_x}$ denotes the orthogonal projection of $\polar{K}$ onto $T_x$, the Minkowski Holmes--Thompson surface area element is